IsmaelMartinez/teams-for-linux/app/config/README.md

 ```bash
 teams-for-linux --partition nopersist
 ```

+Alternatively, you can use a file called `config.json` with the configuration options.
+This file needs to be located in `~/.config/teams-for-linux/config.json`

 [yargs](https://www.npmjs.com/package/yargs) allows for extra modes of configuration.
 Refer to their documentation if you prefer to use a configuration file instead of arguments.